MoussaMM/Tennis/README.md

 2. Place the file in the `Tennis` folder, and unzip (or decompress) the file.

-## Step 3: Run all the cells of Navigation.ipynb
+## Step 3: Run all the cells of Tennis.ipynb
 Running all the cells will train the agent, save a checkpoint after reaching 0.5 average score over 100 episodes and finally test the agent from the checkpoint on 5 steps.
 If you want to use the already existing checkpoint you can skip the training cell.
 Preferably, train the model on a GPU supporting environment as it takes less time.